 Google Analytics – the Fundamental Data Point

-The goal of this post is to empower you to look at the very big picture of your data from 50,000 feet.
+The goal of this post is to empower you to look at the very big picture of your data from 50,000 feet, and is barely scratching the surface of what you can learn.
 Having this knowledge will allow you to answer the following question:

 “I signed up with ABC Marketing Company 6 months ago to get new patients and drive more visitors to my website.
 Do I have more visitors per month today than I did 6 months ago?”